 If you’re looking for a relaxing break and to explore some of the best places the region has to offer, the best time to visit Skardu is between June and October.
 For mountaineers that want to take on some of Skardu’s incredible peaks, the mountaineering season is at its prime from June to August.
 Skardu winters are unforgivingly cold, with heavy snowfalls, gusty winds, roads blocked and flights cancelled.
 On the other hand, summer and autumn in Skardu open up a paradise of fresh produce and inviting landscapes.
 Summer sees the harvest of incredible homegrown fruits ready for sampling, like apricots, mulberries and cherries.
 In autumn, the leaves change colour, blanketing the region in shades of green, yellow, orange and red, and apples, pears, grapes and nuts are picked fresh, ready to be devoured.

-Skardu sits in the north of Pakistan, in the beautiful Gilgit-Baltistan region near the Chinese border.
+Skardu sits in the north of Pakistan, in the beautiful Gilgit-Baltistan region.
 It’s about a 17-hour drive northeast of the capital city of Islamabad via Karakoram highway and one hour flight from capital city of Islamabad.

 Skardu is well known for its incredible mountains.
 The region is home to some breathtaking peaks, including the second tallest in the world, K-2.
 Aside from its mountains, Skardu is beloved for its diverse landscapes, delicious homegrown fruits, and warm, hospitable locals.